EnriqueKhai/Historian/README.md

 ![image](https://user-images.githubusercontent.com/42400406/121766983-11d38e00-cb88-11eb-9d85-eaf05145f09d.png)

 As you can see, its takes 6 minutes and 53 seconds to scrape 421 problems.
-The program run time is expected to scale linearly with this baseline ratio of 1 problem per second.
+The program run time is expected to scale linearly with this baseline rate of 1 problem per second.
+Users who have solved upwards of 800 problems can expect to > 14 minutes.

 # For non-NUS users